 Nose, throat and ear infections are very common today, especially within the first couple of years of life.
 Infections can occur in the middle ear, tonsils, adenoids, sinuses, or other parts of these small, moist areas.
 Doctors who treat these infections are ear, nose and throat doctors, or simply, ENTs.

 More children suffer from upper respiratory infections than ever before.
 Some diagnoses familiar to many parents are:

 - Strep throat

-Some specialists believe that chronic nose, throat and ear infections, and using antibiotics to treat them, may lead to developmental delays.
+Some specialists believe that chronic nose, throat and ear infections, and using antibiotics to treat them, may lead to developmental delays, ADHD and/or autism.

 What Your Doctor May Tell You About Nose, Throat and Ear Infections